Vexen Crabtree's Satanism Site:

-How many Satanists are there?
+How many Satanists are there in the UK?

 Book CoverAs a rule, LaVey doesn't disclose membership figures.
 "If it's too low, we would be perceived as insignificant, and if it was too high we'd be considered too much of a threat and there would be reason to destroy us. [...]
 Besides, after 25 years, it would be very difficult to calculate our membership.
 Members are lifetime members; they don't have to pay any renewal fees every year so we have had a cumulative increase since 1966."
 Tom Wedge explains this phenomenon in his 1987 book, The Satan Hunter: "However, it must be realized that the great preponderance of the followers of the Church of Satan have never formally made an effort to actually 'join' the church.